HagayHaut/algo-db/README.md

 ![logo](/assets/images/logo.png)

 Store your solutions, notes, and resources.
 Find how others solve the same challenges.
-Visit the site [here](http://algo-db.hagayhaut.com/)
+Visit the live site [here](http://algo-db.hagayhaut.com/)

 ## How To Use